hobuinc/greyhound/doc/clientDevelopment.rst

         }
     ]

-This schema represents the native PDAL dimensions and storage types inherent to the requested session.
+This schema represents the native PDAL dimensions and storage types inherent to the requested pipeline.
 However, not all of these dimensions may be necessary for a given ``read``, and retrieving needed dimensions in their native types may not be ideal for every situation.

 Manipulating the Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~